Lumi-supercomputer/LUMI-training-materials/docs/1day-202310xx/03_Modules.md

   ![Module environments](https://462000265.lumidata.eu/1day-202310xx/img/LUMI-1day-202310XX-03-modules/ModuleEnvironments.png)
 </figure>

+An HPC cluster is a multi-user machine.
+Different users may need different versions of the same application, and each user has their own preferences for the environment.
+Hence there is no "one size fits all" for HPC and mechanisms are needed to support the diverse requirements of multiple users on a single machine.
+This is where modules play an important role.
-Modules are commonly used on HPC systems to enable users to create custom environments and select between multiple versions of applications.
+They  are commonly used on HPC systems to enable users to create custom environments and select between multiple versions of applications.
 Note that this also implies that applications on HPC systems are often not installed in the regular directories one would expect from the documentation